kalyd0s/swe-3313-fall-2025-team-04/implementation/README.md

 2. Verify Python Installation
-- Open the terminal and run: python3 and pip3
+- Open the terminal and type: "python3 --version" and "pip3 --version"

 3. Create Directory